-This year, Arbor Day is on May 6th.
-Due to Covid19 and provincial restrictions on gatherings, a 2021 celebration has not been scheduled.
-Tree seedlings will be distributed to all grade 1 and grade 2 students this year through their respective participating school.
+This year Arbor Day is on May 5.
+Due to COVID19, a 2022 celebration has not been scheduled.
+Tree seedlings will be distributed to all grade 1 student this year through their respective participating school.

 What is Arbor Day?